The Compliance Navigation:

 The Solution

 I facilitated a months-long series of cross-functional conversations that transformed vague concerns into concrete policies.
-Rather than treating Privacy and Compliance objections as roadblocks, I used my dashboard mockup as a discussion tool.
-I walked stakeholders through each visualization to dissect what data points were required, how calculations would be performed, how data was collected, and why specific levels of granularity mattered to the business.
+Rather than treating Privacy and Compliance objections as roadblocks, I used my dashboard mockup as a discussion tool, walking stakeholders through each visualization to dissect what data points were required, how calculations would be performed, how data was collected, and why specific levels of granularity mattered to the business.
 Through these sessions, we negotiated our way to consensus.
-For example, when Privacy initially prohibited zip codes entirely under Safe Harbor regulations, I worked with them to identify a middle ground, and we eventually were permitted to use the first three digits (with certain zip codes entirely prohibited) and installed a minimum patient threshold before data appeared on dashboards.
+For example, when Privacy initially prohibited zip codes entirely under Safe Harbor regulations, I worked with them to identify middle ground: we eventually secured permission to use the first three digits with certain zip codes entirely prohibited and minimum patient thresholds before data appeared on dashboards.
 By pioneering the first approved use case of patient data, I effectively established the template that Data Governance later formalized into the company's first data request process, complete with privacy impact assessments and approval pathways.
+I wasn't ready to accept "no" without understanding why, and I realized the prohibition stemmed from uncertainty rather than true compliance barriers.
+By being proactive and consistent in helping Legal and Privacy understand the business need, inviting them to co-create boundaries, and translating business requirements into privacy terms, I got everyone on the same page and removed the paralyzing anxiety that had stalled progress.

 Core Skills Leveraged